uzzielsr/playwright-demo-framework/README.md

 - Test results are automatically reported to TestRail using the credentials and IDs from your `.env` file.
 - Make sure your TestRail project and suite IDs are correct.
+- All TestRail credentials should be provided via environment variables such as `$TESTRAIL_USER`, `$TESTRAIL_PASSWORD`, etc.

+> 🔐 Do not hardcode credentials.
+Use environment variables or secrets.

 ---